 Where S' and S are the transformed and the original stiffness tensor respectively and Q is the orthogonal matrix that maps the original coordinate system into the new one (fabric).
 The Zysset-Curnier model is built with the assumption of orthotropy and homogeneity.
 However, the trabecular structure is not perfectly homogeneous.
-In order to assess the ROI heterogeneity, a coefficient of variation (CV) is computed according to Panyasantisuk et al. (2015): the ROI is divided into eight identical sub-cubes and BV/TV is computed for each of them.
+To assess the ROI heterogeneity, a coefficient of variation (CV) is computed according to Panyasantisuk et al. (2015): the ROI is divided into eight identical sub-cubes and BV/TV is computed for each of them.
 The CV is defined as the ratio between the standard deviation of these BV/TV and the mean value (Equation 4).